sacrosanctic/svelte-patterns/docs/published/why-globals-suck.md

 the worst part about globals are they people think its actually good to use

 call it a shortcut, a hack, an escape hatch, but it aint good

+can shadow other variables, not as big of a problem in js modules